2013 United States elections

-The 2013 United States elections were held on Tuesday, November 5, 2013.
-This off-year election featured several special elections to the United States Congress; two gubernatorial races; state legislative elections in a few states; and numerous citizen initiatives, mayoral races, and a variety of other local offices on the ballot.
+Elections were held in the United States on November 5, 2013.
+This off-year election cycle featured several special elections to the United States Congress; two gubernatorial races; state legislative elections in a few states; and numerous citizen initiatives, mayoral races, and a variety of other local offices on the ballot.

-The Democrats picked up the governorship in Virginia as Terry McAuliffe was elected to replace term-limited Republican Bob McDonnell.
+The Democratic Party picked up the governorship in Virginia as Terry McAuliffe was elected to replace term-limited Republican Bob McDonnell.
 Meanwhile, Republican New Jersey Governor Chris Christie was re-elected to a second term.
 Congressional special elections were held throughout the year.
 In total, two Senate seats and six House seats were contested.
-None of the House seats changed party hands as well as the Massachusetts senate seat.
-Democrats however regained the senate seat in New Jersey which was held by a Republican appointee.
+None of the House seats changed party hands, as well as the Massachusetts Senate seat.
+Democrats, however, regained the Senate seat in New Jersey, which was held by a Republican appointee.

+The election results were seen as a slight success for President Barack Obama and the Democrats.
+It is rare for the President's party to win a Virginia gubernatorial election since 1973, and Democrats lost no ground in state legislatures and Congress.